 I was kind of amazed with the results and the quality of impressions with the variety of stamps of different thicknesses and details.
 The stamp that kind of shocked me on how well it worked, was the super detailed yet shallow stamp by Anne Butler.
 It created a perfect impression.

 If the stamp is deeper cut, it will most likely need two pours to cover.
-I have learned that Amazing Casting Resin does not dome.
-Therefore, when poured, the resin fills the cavity of the stamp, but does not sit on top of the stamp.
+I have learned that Amazing Casting Resin does not produce a dome.
+Therefore, when poured, the resin fills the cavity of the stamp but does not sit on top of the stamp.
 This leaves the higher peaks of the stamp bare.
 The solution is once the resin hardens a bit a second pour will sit on top of the first, covering the higher areas.

 Here are some of the resin pieces with the stamps and their stamped images.
 After using the stamps as molds, I stamped them with Distress Ink and was very happy to find that the resin does not seem to damage the stamps.
 The star is Seth Apter by PaperArtsy, the square is Anne Butler by Colorbox, and the butterfly is Darkroom Door.